 Direct Provision has been under intense scrutiny since its inception in 2000 for the conditions imposed on residents, exacerbated by the fact that systemic delays in the asylum procedure result in people spending far longer in Direct Provision than was originally intended by the State.
 The system of Direct Provision has been criticised by numerous prominent organisations including the Irish President, Michael D. Higgins, the Ombudsman for Children, the Irish Human Rights and Equality Commission, and the Special Rapporteur for Children, and UN Treaty Bodies such as the United Nations Committee on Economic, Social and Cultural Rights and the Committee for the Elimination of Racial Discrimination.
 Most importantly, people in the protection process themselves have also criticised conditions in Direct Provision.
 For example, Movement of Asylum Seekers Ireland (MASI) gave detailed criticism of conditions via social media and in their submission to the Joint Oireachtas Committee on Direct Provision.
-354

-Since 2017, the Ombudsman has jurisdiction to hear complaints from residents of accommodation centres regarding the conditions of facilities amongst other matters.
-The Ombudsman received a total of 99 complaints from residents in Direct Provision in 2021.
-This compares with a total of 61 complaints in 2020.
-This complaints were made against IPAS in 2021.
-Similar to previous years, the biggest source of complaints was refusals of requests for transfers from one centre to another, with 19 such complaints taken in 2021.
-The remaining complaints included complaints about accommodation, complaints against
+Since 2017, the Ombudsman has jurisdiction to hear complaints from residents of accommodation centres regarding the conditions of facilities amongst other matters.467 The Ombudsman received a total of 65 complaints from residents in Direct Provision in 2021.468 This compares with a total of 99 complaints in 2021.469 52 complaints were made against IPAS in 2022.
+23 such complaints related to accommodation, 20 to transfers, 7 against centre staff, 1 regarding facilities, 1 in relation to complaint handling and 1 about mail not being correctly redirected.470 Six further complaints were made against Direct Provision centres, of which 2 were regarding accommodation, 2 were in relation to transfers and 2 against centre staff.471 Three complaints were made against the HSE by Direct Provision residents, while 3 complaints were issued against the Department of Social Protection and 1 complaint against Dublin City Council.472